SamuelD27/ai-gen/PROJECT_SUMMARY.md

-# CharForgeX - Project Summary
+# ai-gen - Project Summary

 ## Overview

-CharForgeX is a **professional-grade system for training photorealistic LoRAs and generating ultra-realistic images and videos** with zero content restrictions.
+ai-gen is a **professional-grade system for training photorealistic LoRAs and generating ultra-realistic images and videos** with zero content restrictions.
 Built for creators who demand full control over their AI media generation pipeline.

 ## What Has Been Built